OpeOnikute/opeonikute.github.io/posts/Running-Pygame-in-a-Docker-container-MacOS.md

 ### Conclusion?
 Don't run in a container.

-It's now possible to run Pygame in a container, but for performance reasons I will maintiain that it's still best to install Python on your OSX machine and install pygame.
+It's now possible to run Pygame in a container, but for performance reasons I will maintain that it's still best to install Python on your OSX machine and install pygame.
 But if you absolutely need to, I hope this helps you.
 It could be as simple as `pip install pygame` and `python <filename>.py`.

 Thanks to Gabriel Araujo for helping with this.